-For most businesses, your website is the foundation of your entire marketing presence.
-It is the hub that showcases who you are, what you do, and it is often the very first impression that customers and clients will have of you.
-A website can also provide valuable information such what content users spend the most time reading and other online channels they use to find you.
-With these insights, you can optimize your website and marketing strategy to best serve your target audiences.
+Your website is not only the foundation of your marketing presence but a valuable tool to unlock insights about your customers and target audience.
+Your website can provide valuable information such what content users spend the most time reading and other online channels they use to find you.
+With this intelligence, you can optimize your website and marketing strategy to best serve your target audiences.
 But, how do you find all this data and know if your website is really performing well and accomplishing your marketing objectives?

 Today, the marketing industry is data-driven and reporting tools are available to help you measure and benchmark key performance indicators (KPIs) and overall site performance.
 To learn more about the reporting tools that are available as well as what KPIs are most important when tracking your website’s performance, keep reading!